Last week’s election manifesto from the Liberal Democrats contained a proposal to “set the minimum wage at the same level for all workers over 16”.

 To avoid this, Labour has promised to raise the minimum age for participating in education or training to 18 by 2013 in England.
 This doesn’t just mean staying in school for longer – it can include paid apprenticeships and other work-based learning programmes.
 It would then make sense to pay young people aged 16 and 17 a special rate if they were in work-based training, like the apprenticeship rate just announced by the government.

 And at 18 the full minimum wage could kick in for everyone.
 Almost three quarters of young people aged 18 to 20 are already paid at least the adult minimum wage rate, so if done gradually this change could be absorbed by most employers.

 However, the Liberal Democrat manifesto made it clear that they do not support Labour’s plans for raising the education and training participation age (nor do the Conservatives).
 This creates a problem for their minimum wage policy when it comes to 16 and 17 year olds, because only around a third of those in work are currently paid at least the adult minimum wage rate.

 The danger is that some employers would find it hard to accommodate the higher wage bill for 16 and 17 year olds.
 This could mean the Liberal Democrat minimum wage policy has a negative impact on young people’s employment prospects if it is not matched by a guarantee of a place in education or work-based training.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.